marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

 * NEW THEME: Introducing the new H theme
+* TWEAK: Compatibility with Price Based on Country
 * TWEAK: Compatibility with GTranslate Premium
 * TWEAK: Make sure the existing thumbnail is fetched
 * TWEAK: Fix close button position on some themes